 - Multiple case studies exhausting the learned content

 - Character development techniques

-- Pose, humor, genre, and comics
+- Prose, humor, genre, and comics

 - Editing and writing rules to guide you all way to the stars